hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 ## Override defaults

-1. Decide if you want to override the default foreground, background, or border color of any particular html elements.
-Again, for the sake of the example, let's decide to make the following changes:
+1. Decide if you want to explicitly set the default foreground, background, or border color of any particular html elements, thereby overriding the defaults for those elements.
+For the sake of the example, let's decide to make the following change:

     <p><img src="override-defaults.png" class="img-fluid d-block" width=700 loading="lazy"></p>